 The steering committee brought together young and senior professionals from research and practice.
-The conference context ensured an informal atmosphere throughout the event, and the creative networking activity helped to set the scene for getting
+The conference context ensured an informal atmosphere throughout the event, and the creative networking activity helped to set the scene for getting to know each other.
+Having a youth-led organising team meant that the participants felt that they were on a similar level to them and could interact easily.
+However, the senior professionals were also approachable and non-hierarchical, creating an interactive and supportive environment.

-While the 24-hour event forced intense collaborative working, the wider conference context allowed networking to continue during the main event and evenings.
+While the 24 h event forced intense collaborative working, the wider conference context allowed networking to continue during the main event and evenings.
 A WhatsApp group was created before the event which was used to facilitate interaction before and during the event.
-The powerful impact of the new network generated was very apparent in the feedback survey, a reflected an engineer participant - "meeting like-minded young professionals who care about reducing hazard risk and who are also hard-working, really intelligent, and super fun was so refreshing and encouraging." (engineer).
+The powerful impact of the new network generated was very apparent in the feedback survey, an engineer participant reflected - "meeting likeminded young professionals who care about reducing hazard risk and who are also hard-working, really intelligent and super fun was so refreshing and encouraging." (engineer).

-The value of generating such a network was recognised by the organisers as the key output of the event, (albeit unintentional!): 'I have been utterly astounded by the level of enthusiasm and connectivity of the community that participated in the event.
-Although not one of [sponsor name contained for anonymity] aims when we agreed to fund this event, I believe it's biggest success has been in building a community of young researchers who are aware of the demand for their knowledge and skills in the disaster risk reduction arena - and that should they continue to a career in academia, that they continue to bridge worlds between universities and practitioners.' (sponsor representative).
-The participants reflected the importance of generating this network - 'The network of other outstanding young professionals that I met during the Pressure Cooker event has been amazing - I think probably the best take away beyond any knowledge or single lessons learned.' (social scientist).
+The value of generating such a network was recognised by the organisers as the key output of the event, (albeit unintentional!): "I have been utterly astounded by the level of enthusiasm and connectivity of the community that participated in the event.
+Although not one of [sponsor name contained for anonymity]'s aims when we agreed to fund this event, I believe its biggest success has been in building a community of young researchers who are aware of the demand for their knowledge and skills in the disaster risk reduction arena - and that should they continue to a career in academia, in which they continue to bridge worlds between universities and practitioners." (sponsor representative).
+The participants reflected on the importance of generating this network - "The network of other outstanding young professionals that I met during the pressure cooker event has been amazing - I think probably the best take away beyond any knowledge or single lessons learnt." (social scientist).

-4.3.2 Maintaining and Widening the Network
+3.8.2 Maintaining and widening the network

-Strengthening this intergenerational network and the peer-to-peer network is very important to ensure the continuous impact of the event.
+Strengthening this intergenerational network and the peerto-peer network is very important to ensure the continuous impact of the event.
 To maintain sustainable engagement of the participants, the WYN offered all participants to join the WYN DRR team; to date, six participants have become active members and are actively involved in follow-up projects.
 All participants are now members of the UR community.
-However, on a more informal level, the WhatsApp group remains very active for sharing opportunities to further engage in person (e.g. additional conferences), knowledge (e.g. articles, training material) and career opportunities.
+However, on a more informal level, the WhatsApp group remains very active with respect to opportunities to further engage in person (e.g. additional conferences), to share knowledge (e.g. articles, training material) and to share career opportunities.

-The lessons learned on interdisciplinary working are expected to be applied to future events and projects, which will influence how broader disciplines are engaged in the topic of risk communication.
-For example, to promote engagement of the design community, which was found to be challenging (only 9% of applications received were from those with a design background), an article was prepared about the event for the European Academy of Design (2019) conference (see Lickiss, Cumiskey, 2019 forthcoming), in combination with new teaching collaborations outlined below.
-Furthermore, ten blog posts were published by a combination of organisers, supporters and participants for a mix of academic, practitioner and policy-based audiences.

-For example, an organiser wrote in the BBC Media Action Insight blog (BBC Media Action, 2018), jointly a participant and mentor wrote in the British Geological Survey Geoblogy blog (BGS, 2018) and a participant wrote in their own NGOs blog (NexoDRR) explaining their solution (Nexo, 2018).
+The lessons learnt with respect to interdisciplinary working are expected to be applied to future events and projects, which will influence how broader disciplines are engaged in the topic of risk communication.
+For example, to promote the engagement of the design community, which was found to be challenging (only 9% of applications received were from those with a design background), an article was prepared about the event for the European Academy of Design (2019) conference (see Lickiss and Cumiskey, 2019), in combination with new teaching collaborations outlined below.
+Furthermore, 10 blog posts were published by a combination of organisers, supporters and participants for a mix of academic, practitioner and policy-based audiences.
+For example, an organiser wrote in the BBC Media Action Insight blog (BBC Media Action, 2018b), a participant and mentor jointly wrote in the British Geological Survey "GeoBlogy" blog (BGS, 2018) and a participant wrote in their own NGOs blog (NexoDRR) explaining their solution (Nexo, 2018).